ross-abaco/ics8580-gstreamer1.0-plugin/README.md

 ```
 sudo apt-get install libgstreamer1.0-dev autoconf automake libtool
 ```
+Before building export ICS8580_PATH to point to your ICS-8580 SDK install location.

 *NOTE:* No need to run make-element (in tools dir) as this has already been done
 # Building